 Once your application has been submitted, you will work with the USPTO attorney assigned to review your application.
 Be sure to thoroughly answer any questions that may be posed.
 Once any questions have been answered, your trademark will be published in the Official Gazette.

-So long as no one files any complaints against your trademark, the USPTO will then issue you a trademark certificate of registration for your business name.
+So long as no one files any complaints against your trademark within a certain timeframe, the USPTO will then issue you a trademark certificate of registration for your business name.